engtuncay/engtuncay.github.io/prog-notlar/javascript/js-intro-1-2-Fundamentals.md

 ## Variables

-Most of the time, a JavaScript application needs to work with information.
-Here are two examples:

-1. An online shop – the information might include goods being sold and a shopping cart.
-2. A chat application – the information might include users, messages, and much more.

-Variables are used to store this information.
+Variables are used to store information.

 ### A variable